secwexen/secwexen-arsenal/README.md

 The goal of this repository is to provide a unified, well‑structured toolkit that enhances productivity, accelerates analysis, and enables repeatable, controlled experimentation in secure environments.
 Every tool is built with a focus on clarity, performance, and practical applicability.

-## Legal Disclaimer

-The contents of this repository are for educational and research purposes.
-The repository owner assumes no responsibility for misuse or legal consequences.

 ## Features

 - Offensive security scripts for recon, enumeration, and exploitation